-Charleston Rhizome Collective was born out of the advocacy generated by Alternate ROOTS to develop a presence in South Carolina.
+The Charleston Rhizome Collective was born out of the advocacy generated by Alternate ROOTS to develop a presence in South Carolina.
 Imagined as a group of autonomous individuals bringing their personal skillsets to the table, the group is comprised of educators, activists, artists, and all-of-the-above or non-of-the-above combinations of caring individuals who see the worth and importance of Tiny Businesses in local communities.

 For the long history of the Charleston Rhizome Collective look at http://jemagwga.com/you-comin/

-Link to “conNECKted: Imaginings for Truth & Reconciliation”: https://www.connecktedtoo.org/wp-content/uploads/2018/04/bookletfinal2.pdf
+For “conNECKted: Imaginings for Truth & Reconciliation” look at https://www.connecktedtoo.org/wp-content/uploads/2018/04/bookletfinal2.pdf

 The follow up to conNECKted is conNECKtedTOO, a project combining direct action with local TINY businesses to empower them in an economy overtaken by tourism and corporate development.
 Please move around and promote TINYisPOWERFUL.com / https://www.connecktedtoo.org/